developdata/CCIDiploma-Unit3/README.md

 The Infinite Playground, A players guide to the imagination - Bernard De Koven with Holly Gramazio

+## Resources
+These are some useful resources that don't fit into a particular week.

+[Catt Small on The Full Story: Presenting Complete Ideas](https://www.youtube.com/watch?v=B3Qj_f1UrmA).
+Really good breakdown on how you can desing the content for slide presentations.

 ## Safety

 In this unit you will be working with electricity and electrical components.
 Safety has to be considered when working with electricity.
 When working on Arduino projects: